-1 reasons for Adam's death?
+- 1 reasons for Adam's death? - 2 A. Well, I think it would have been a bit presumptuous to - 3 have all the reasons for understanding the reasons for - 4 his death before we heard the coroner's verdict.
+So we - 5 couldn't have had a complete understanding prior to -- - 6 Q. So why were you drafting a document at that stage - 7 indicating what you were going to do?
+Why didn't you - 8 wait, receive the verdict, consult amongst yourselves - 9 and produce a slightly more useful document that could - 10 be disseminated more broadly? - 11 A. That sounds a very good idea and I don't know why we - 12 didn't do that. - 13 Q. Well, was it that you actually wanted the coroner to - 14 think that you were going to do -- not you personally -- - that the Trust was going to do something and that that - might affect the attitude that the coroner had when he - 17 reached his verdict, which you might have -- not just - 18 you personally -- but which you might have anticipated - 19 would be critical? - 20 MR UBEROI: I'm not really sure that this witness can - 21 comment on -- - 22 THE CHAIRMAN: I will ask him to comment on this: there is - 23 a concern, doctor, which emerges from the content of - this document, the timing of its production and its - 25 production to the coroner, that it was done or may have

-2 A. Well, I think it would have been a bit presumptuous to 3 have all the reasons for understanding the reasons for 4 his death before we heard the coroner's verdict.
-So we 5 couldn't have had a complete understanding prior to 6 Q. So why were you drafting a document at that stage 7 indicating what you were going to do?
-Why didn't you 8 wait, receive the verdict, consult amongst yourselves 9 and produce a slightly more useful document that could 10 be disseminated more broadly?
-11 A. That sounds a very good idea and I don't know why we 12 didn't do that.
-13 Q. Well, was it that you actually wanted the coroner to 14 think that you were going to do not you personally 15 that the Trust was going to do something and that that 16 might affect the attitude that the coroner had when he 17 reached his verdict, which you might have not just 18 you personally but which you might have anticipated 19 would be critical?
-20 MR UBEROI: I'm not really sure that this witness can 21 comment on 22 THE CHAIRMAN: I will ask him to comment on this: there is 23 a concern, doctor, which emerges from the content of 24 this document, the timing of its production and its 25 production to the coroner, that it was done or may have been done as a way of the Royal somehow mitigating any 1 2 level of criticism that it would face as a result of the way in which Adam was treated and the way in which Adam 3 died, and that Dr Sumner's report was clearly critical.
-4 For this purpose it really doesn't matter whether he is 5 б critical of you or Mr Keane or Dr Savage or anybody 7 else, but the concern is whether this was, to put it 8 bluntly, produced as a sop to the coroner, and allow the 9 trust to say, "We have learned lessons from this and we will ensure that those lessons are taken forward".
-10 Because, on the face of the document, it doesn't 11 serve much other purpose since it only seems to have 12 been circulated to the three people who wrote it and it 13 14 doesn't say very much anyway.
-15 Now, do you want to comment on that concern?
-Could I go back to the document?
-16 Α. 17 MS ANYADIKE-DANES: Yes, of course.
-011-014-107A.
-18 Α. The two things in the start -- and I think this was 19 pointed out by Dr Crean's witness statement that I've 20 read -- is the Arieff paper, which was published in the 21 BMJ, ought to have been read and understood and put into the practice of all anaesthetists and paediatricians, 22 23 for that matter, who were looking after children in 24 Northern Ireland.
-I would have been surprised and concerned, if that's the right word, if doctors working 25 in any hospital in Northern Ireland were not familiar, if not with the actual Arieff paper, with the mechanism by which you can develop dilutional hyponatraemia.
-So I don't know if there was a necessity, but clearly the more information you send out to other hospitals, the better.
+- been done as a way of the Royal somehow mitigating any - 2 level of criticism that it would face as a result of the - 3 way in which Adam was treated and the way in which Adam - 4 died, and that Dr Sumner's report was clearly critical. - 5 For this purpose it really doesn't matter whether he is - 6 critical of you or Mr Keane or Dr Savage or anybody - 7 else, but the concern is whether this was, to put it - 8 bluntly, produced as a sop to the coroner, and allow the - 9 trust to say, "We have learned lessons from this and - 10 we will ensure that those lessons are taken forward". - 11 Because, on the face of the document, it doesn't - 12 serve much other purpose since it only seems to have - been circulated to the three people who wrote it and it - doesn't say very much anyway. - Now, do you want to comment on that concern? - 16 A. Could I go back to the document? - 17 MS ANYADIKE-DANES: Yes, of course.
+011-014-107A. - 18 A. The two things in the start -- and I think this was - 19 pointed out by Dr Crean's witness statement that I've - 20 read -- is the Arieff paper, which was published in the - 21 BMJ, ought to have been read and understood and put into - the practice of all anaesthetists and paediatricians, - for that matter, who were looking after children in - Northern Ireland.
+I would have been surprised and - 25 concerned, if that's the right word, if doctors working if not with the actual Arieff paper, with the mechanism by which you can develop dilutional hyponatraemia.
+So more information you send out to other hospitals, the - better.